-Why should I study Criminology?
+Why should I study this subject?

 What will I study?

-- Crime scene to Courtroom: the criminal justice system from investigation to verdict – personnel and techniques involved in criminal investigations and courtroom procedures.
+• Crime scene to courtroom: the criminal justice system from investigation to verdict – personnel and techniques involved in criminal investigations and courtroom procedures

-- Crime and Punishment: law making, criminal justice, forms and functions of punishment.
+• Crime and punishment: law-making, criminal justice, forms and functions of punishment

 What are the entry requirements?